AWSWebcrawler/General/README.md

 environment variables.
 The correct storage method is then automatically selected either as a csv file (local) or in an S3 bucket (AWS).

+## logging and exceptions
+The logging and exceptions modules are used across the entire project.